microsoft/FluidFramework/docs/content/start/property/property-binder-callbacks.md

 associated with the *DataBinding*.
 The method is called by *DataBinder* whenever the associated *Property* subtree is modified, postorder during the *ChangeSet* traversal.
 Similarly, the ``onPreModify()`` callback will be called preorder when the associated *Property* is modified.
-For both callbacks, the *Property* object stored in the binding (as well as all other *Properties* in the *Property DDS*) will already have been updated by *HFDM* to the new value when these callbacks are called.
-Both callbacks will have a single argument which is a |ModificationContext|.
+For both callbacks, the *Property* object stored in the binding (as well as all other *Properties* in the *Property DDS*) will already have been updated by *Fluid* to the new value when these callbacks are called.
+Both callbacks will have a single argument which is a `ModificationContext`.

 Let's look at how the ``onModify()`` function might look in our example ``PointDataBinding``: